Ronney B. Mourad, chair and associate professor.

-An examination of important contemporary or perennial topics in religion.
-Offered occasionally.
+An examination of subjects or areas not included in other courses.
 May be taken more than once for credit.
 Staff.

 320 Gender and Biblical Interpretation (1)

 Methods of biblical interpretation and their relation to gender construct in society and biblical authority.
 Offered in alternate years.
-Staff.
+McWhirter.

 321, 322 Colloquium in Biblical Studies (1 each)